Government Medical College (Kota): History

-The college started in 1992 in a portion of ESI hospital, Kota with Dr. R.L.
+Before March 1992, Except Kota division, every division of Rajasthan was having a Medical College.
+The long awaited need of Medical College in Kota division was fulfilled by the state government by making decision for that purpose on 10.02.1992.The college started in 1992 in a portion of ESI hospital, Kota with Dr. R.L.
 Ajmera as its principal.
 It moved into its own spacious campus in 1997.
 MBS hospital and JayKay Lon were the associated hospitals while NMC hospital is the latest addition.

 The number of MBBS seats were 50 at the beginning which has now been increased to 250, from 2019 batch.
 Besides MBBS, the college offers MD/MS and superspeciality programmes.

+About

+Government Medical College, Kota is situated at Rangbari Road, about 14 kilometers away from Kota junction railway station and about 10 kilometers away from Rajasthan road ways bus stand.

+The campus comprises the college building, administrative block, auditorium, indoor courts and gymnasium, E-Library, E-Classroom, boys’ and girls’ hostels, guest house, faculty and staff accommodation, new Medical College Hospital and an independent branch of SBI.

+The non clinical and paraclinical subjects running in this triple story college building are Anatomy, Physiology, Biochemistry, Pathology, Microbiology, Pharmacology, Forensic medicine and Preventive & social medicine.
+A spacious examination hall, four lecture theatres with sitting capacity of 300 students in each theater, central library and a well equipped conference hall are also situated in the college building.